-Lorna Nimmo is a lecturer in Diagnostic Imaging and has worked as a diagnostic radiographer in a variety of NHS settings.
+Lorna worked as a diagnostic radiographer in a variety of NHS settings.
 Her main area of interest and expertise is in mammography, having spent 10 years working as a senior radiographer and clinical tutor with the West of Scotland Breast Screening Service.
 At that time she also undertook a role as a clinical educator for the Postgraduate Certificate in Mammography from Queen Margaret University, Edinburgh.

-Lorna is the diagnostic radiography liaison for a unique transnational collaboration with Oman’s Institute of Health Sciences.
-The collaboration gives Omani diploma in Radiography holders an opportunity to “top up” to Honours level in a GCU-designed programme.
-The students are taught in Oman by staff from GCU and staff of the Institute of Health Sciences, run by Oman’s Ministry of Health.
+Involvement in a transnational collaboration with Oman’s Institute of Health Sciences, which gave Omani diploma in Radiography holders an opportunity to “top up” to Honours level in a GCU-designed programme, gave Lorna an interest in working with international students.

 Lorna also oversees the students’ organisation of their elective placements at the end of their third year; these are both in international and UK locations.